barbaradenney/portfolio/content/posts/design-system-operational-processes-sustainability-reflection.md

 Here's what I've learned about the unglamorous but critical processes that make design systems sustainable:

 ### Support Infrastructure
 **Help desk workflows** became essential as adoption grew.
-We standardized our issue tracking through GitHub—every request, bug report, and question gets documented.
+We standardized our issue tracking through GitHub where every request, bug report, and question gets documented.
 This creates accountability and helps us spot patterns in user needs.
 We created help desk support shifts for team members so we could always quickly respond to request and questions.

 **Governance** Having a dedicated review process to make sure teams are following guidelines and using the correct components is a helpful process that acts as checks and balances for the Design System.
 Sometimes the governance team finds places where further guidance and clarification is needed.
 Other times the governance teams uses the design system to verify teams are implementing patterns and design solutions correctly.